 Park hours are published about six months in advance.
 However, they often get extended as you come closer to the actual date!
 Click the link to get all the latest Walt Disney World Park Hours.

 Don’t create a strategy that includes all family members riding to realize too late; not all of you can.
-Many of the Walt Disney World attractions do carry restrictions, and these are enforced rigidly.
-At the Animal Kingdom these are:
+Many of the Walt Disney World attractions carry restrictions, which are enforced rigidly.
+At the Animal Kingdom, these are: